How to Report an Address Change to USCIS

 It's absolutely essential to report your address change to USCIS.

-Changing Your Address With USCIS if You're a Victim of Domestic Violence, Human Trafficking, or Other Crimes
+Changing Your Address With USCIS If You're A Victim Of Domestic Violence, Human Trafficking, Or Other Crimes

 If you filed forms relating you to being a victim of domestic violence, victim of human trafficking, or victim of another crime, you need to mail Form AR-11 to the following address: